doyu/tflm_hello_world/README.md

 1. Train with Jupyter notebook (JN) manucally as explained in TFLm webpage
 2. Convert JN to a WebApp with streamlit
+3. Run a WebApp in docker-compose(?)
+4. Run "Hello world" in docker-compose
+5. Let "Hello world" send data to a WebApp via UDP? (e.g. [netcat->file](https://www.digitalocean.com/community/tutorials/how-to-use-netcat-to-establish-and-test-tcp-and-udp-connections))
-3. Observe Hello world output on a WebApp
+6. Observe "Hello world" prediction on a WebApp
+7. Display "Hello world" prediction on a WebApp at realtime?
-4. Add acceptance test & coverage
+8. Add acceptance test & coverage
-5. Dockerize the above all, except Jupyter notebook
+9. Dockerize the above all, except Jupyter notebook
-6. Hook a PR in CI / CD with Github workflow
+10. Hook a PR in CI / CD with Github workflow
-7. Display the result on Github page
+11. Display the result on Github page

 # Sprint 0